onyroid/candy/VISION.md

 ### Organizations and Team Workspaces

 AiCos9 may also become useful for companies, studios, schools, and organizations.
-Each employee or member could have their own AI companion, while the organization provides shared tools, documents, rooms, workflows, and permissions.
+Each employee or member could have their own AI assistant, while the organization provides shared tools, documents, rooms, workflows, and permissions.

 Possible organization features include: